jmesnil/stomp-websocket/README.md

 This library provides a STOMP client for Web browser (using Web Sockets) or node.js applications (either using raw TCP sockets or Web Sockets).

+# Project Status

+__This project is _no longer maintained_ ([some context about this decision](http://jmesnil.net/weblog/2015/09/04/stepping-out-from-personal-open-source-projects/)).__

+__If you encounter bugs with it or need enhancements, you can fork it and modify it as the project is under the Apache License 2.0.__

 ## Web Browser support

 The library file is located in `lib/stomp.js` (a minified version is available in `lib/stomp.min.js`).